 PBZ also offers this supplement through Generali, which is a good option if you already have a bank account with them.
 You’ll need to sign up at a bank branch.
 Their policy starts from 60 kuna.

 Most insurers will give you the option to pay monthly, or to pay annually in one lump sum.

-Frequent blood donors qualify for a free supplemental policy through HZZO.
-To qualify, females must make 25 donations and males must make 35 donations.
+Organ donors and frequent blood donors qualify for a free supplemental policy through HZZO.
+To qualify, females must make 25 blood donations and males must make 35 blood donations.
 Once you have donated the minimum number of times, take your blood donation booklet to the HZZO offices and request your free supplementary health insurance.

 It reduces or eliminates the co-payment for health services and medications.

 Why should I get dopunsko health insurance?

 If you need regular healthcare, then you should absolutely have this supplemental insurance.
 If you have kids, you should have policy for yourself and for each child.
 I don’t know much about kids, but I hear they tend to get hurt and sick with frequency.

 I’ll admit, it took me nearly 7 years to get on board with dopunsko.
 I figured that since I don’t have kids or any serious health problems, then it didn’t make sense to pay 70 kuna per month when my monthly out-of-pocket health care costs are less than that.

 I’ve since learned that is not a good reason at all.
 If my greatest fear of getting hit by a car in a crosswalk comes to fruition, then dopunsko will save me from paying a single kuna at the hospital.

 You’ll receive an insurance card in the mail.
 When you go to the doctor or pharmacy next, you’ll present this new card so you can avoid or reduce the co-payment.